Democratic candidates slam 'great genius' Trump for botching coronavirus response

 "What we have to do is make sure that we have treatment for those Americans and that they are in a quarantine situation," she said.
 "We don't want to expose people, but we want to give them help."

-Mike Bloomberg said, "The president fired the pandemic specialist in this country two years ago.
+Former New York Mayor Mike Bloomberg said: "The president fired the pandemic specialist in this country two years ago.
 There's nobody here to figure out what the hell we should be doing."

-For his part, Joe Biden took the opportunity to remind voters of his work during the ebola crisis in 2014, saying, "We did it, we stopped it."
+For his part, former Vice President Joe Biden took the opportunity to remind voters of his work during the Ebola crisis in 2014, saying: "We did it.
+We stopped it."

-Federal health officials said Tuesday that they expect the coronavirus to spread wider in the U.S. and they are preparing for a potential pandemic.
-Officials from the Centers for Disease Control said the virus could disrupt daily lives, including closing schools, working from home and delaying elective medical procedures.
-Wall Street plunged for a second straight day on Tuesday, with the Dow Jones Industrial Average closing down 877 points.
+Federal health officials said Tuesday that they expect the coronavirus to spread wider in the U.S. and that they are preparing for a potential pandemic.
+CDC officials said the virus could disrupt daily lives, including closing schools, forcing people to work from home and delaying elective medical procedures.
+Wall Street plunged for a second straight day Tuesday, with the Dow Jones Industrial Average closing down 877 points.

-Trump tweeted during the Democratic debate that his administration was "doing a GREAT job" handling the coronavirus.
+Trump tweeted during the debate that his administration was "doing a GREAT job" handling the coronavirus.

 Sen. Bernie Sanders, I-Vt., mocked Trump's claims that the coronavirus is "under control."